Boldark/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that creates a file with a text in it
+scripts that writes the result of a command into a file